ballerina-platform/ballerina-lang/stdlib/config-api/src/main/ballerina/src/config/Module.md

 ### Setting configurations

-To explicitly specify a configuration file, the `--b7a.config=<path to configuration file>` property can be used.
-If this property is not set when running a project, Ballerina looks for a `ballerina.conf` file in project root.
-When running a single file or a `.balx`, it's picked from the same directory as the `.balx` or source.
+To specify a configuration file explicitly, the `--b7a.config=<path to configuration file>` property can be used.
+If this property is not set when running a project, Ballerina looks for a `ballerina.conf` file in the project root.
+When running a single file or a `.balx`, it's picked from the same directory in which the `.balx` or source resides.
 The path to the configuration file can either be an absolute or a relative path.

 ```sh
 ballerina run my-program.bal --b7a.config=/path/to/conf/file/custom-config-file-name.conf